SofianeLasri/Source_2_Glossiness_to_Roughness_tool/README.md

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request for any improvements or bug fixes.

----

-Feel free to replace placeholders like `https://github.com/yourusername/your-repo.git` with actual links and details specific to your repository.